-Attributes Data Type Null?
-Comment landing_no longinteger No Landing number - 4 digit year followed by a number for each sample, unique per year.
-Prior to 2000 yr was identified by 2 digits. species character(3,1) No 3 character species code, refer rdb:curr_spp stratum_no the catch. integer No Sequential number for each stratum in stratum_code of the stratum. character(3,1) 3 character code describing the basis stratum_wt decimal(7,1) Species weight (kg) landed in this stratum. no_bins_in_strat integer Number of clusters (e.g. boxes or bins) of this species landed in this stratum. no_clusters_sampl ed integer Number of clusters (e.g. boxes or bins) which fish were sampled from. boxes_or_bins smallint 1 digit code for the type of container from which fish were stored : boxes=1, bins=2 other=3.From 2000 trays=4, sacks=6. per_strat_samp decimal(5,2) Percentage of the stratum that was sampled. area character(5,1) 5 character code.
-Codes may depend on the species sampled.
-For most later codes refer rdb:area_codes. sampling_method character(1,1) 1 digit code for the method of selecting a sample, refer rdb:t_samp_sel_codes. fish_samp_method smallint 1 digit code for the method of selecting fish from a cluster for measurement: 1 = whole box, 2 = other. range '1' i '2' i L fish_meas_method character(1,1) 1 character code for the fish measurement method, refer rdb:t_fish_meas_codes.
+Column Туре Null?
+Description landing_no integer No Landing number, composed of a 4 digit year followed by a number for each sample, unique per year.
+Prior to 2000 year was identified by 2 digits. species character(3) No 3 character species code, refer rdb.curr_spp. stratum_no integer No Identifying number for each stratum in the catch. stratum_code character varying(4) Code describing the basis of the stratum. stratum_wt numeric(7,1) Species weight (kg) landed in this stratum. no_bins_in_strat integer Number of clusters (e.g. boxes or bins) of this species landed in this stratum. no_clusters_samp led integer Number of clusters (e.g. boxes or bins) which fish were sampled from. boxes_or_bins smallint 1 digit code for the type of container from which fish were stored : boxes = 1, bins = 2, other = 3.
+From 2000 trays=4, sacks=6. per_strat_samp numeric(5,2) Percentage of the stratum that was sampled. area character varying(5) Up to 5 character code for area, refer rdb.area_codes. sampling_method character varying(1) 1 digit code for the method of selecting a sample, refer rdb.t_samp_sel_codes. fish_samp_method smallint 1 digit code for the method of selecting fish from a cluster for measurement: 1 = whole box, 2 = other. fish_meas_method character varying(1) 1 character code for the fish measurement method in t_length, refer rdb.t_fish_meas_codes or